fastlane/fastlane/README.md

 - Support for **multiple Teams**
 - Support for Enterprise Profiles

-You can use [PEM](https://github.com/KrauseFx/PEM) to automate iOS Push profiles.
+To automate iOS Push profiles you can use [PEM](https://github.com/KrauseFx/PEM).

 ### Why not let Xcode do the work?